For the women who may wish to hasten the hormonal imbalance treatment process, there are a variety of options available.

 Estrogen Hormone Replacement Therapy (EHRT)

-There are two main types of hormone therapy, and they are known as “systematic” or “local.”
+Furthermore, EHRT is broken down into “systematic” or “local” therapy.
 These two terms describe how and where hormones behave in the body.

 With systematic therapy, the hormones are released into the bloodstream and travel to various organs, glands, and tissues that need them.
 These can be taken through pills; skin patches; or gels and sprays.